Student Life

 College Advisory Program

-An integral part of life in the School of Medicine is the Colleges Advisory Program, in which students are organized into four colleges for the length of their education at Johns Hopkins.
-Named for four legendary former faculty members, Florence Sabin, Vivien Thomas, Daniel Nathans and Helen Taussig, the colleges include 24 current core college faculty who devote 20 percent of their time as advisors, mentors and Clinical Foundations instructors to a total of 20 students each (five from each of the four current M.D. classes).
+An integral part of life in the school of medicine is the Colleges Advisory Program, in which students are organized into four colleges for the length of their education at Johns Hopkins.
+Named for four legendary former faculty members, Florence Sabin, Vivien Thomas, Daniel Nathans and Helen Taussig, the colleges include 24 current core college faculty who devote 20% of their time as advisers, mentors and Clinical Foundations instructors to a total of 20 students each (five from each of the four current M.D. classes).
 The program provides every medical student with a dedicated and longitudinal mentor, enhancing their personal and professional growth and career development.

 Medical Education Facilities